Taiwanese Superstitions

 You’re better off just not picking money off the ground in Taiwan.

-2. Knock Before Entering a Hotel Room
+2. Why Knock Before Entering Hotel Rooms?

 Before entering a hotel room, knock on the door first, say “sorry for the intrusion,” and step to the side for a second.
 That way, any spirits residing within the room can exit.
 Once you enter the room, you’ll want to flush the toilet once.